SewHQ: Your Online Sewing Club

 2. Arrange and stitch a second three by three grid using four squares of fabric; ‘D’ in each corner, one square of ‘E’ in the centre and four of ‘B’ in the remaining spaces.
 Keep these two blocks for reference and make up the remaining squares of fabric in the same way.

 3. Take each square and cut into quarters, straight through the middle of the centre square.
 Lay out the smaller squares into an alternating pattern so that the smallest pieces from fabric ‘E’ all sit in the top left corners.
-The narrow bands of ‘A’ and ‘B’ will form zig zag lines running diagonally up the quilt top, which should be five blocks wide
+The narrow bands of ‘A’ and ‘B’ will form zig zag lines running diagonally up the quilt top, which should be five blocks wi

 You might also like these patterns